 Status and Distribution

 Local, occasionally locally common, in England, although apparently absent from the south-west and much of northern England.
-Very local in eastern Wales and only one record in Scotland in the eastern border region.
+Very local in Wales, with only a few records from the east and south of that country.
+Noted once in Scotland in the south-east border region.
 There are no records from Ireland, Northern Ireland, Isle of Man and the Channel Islands.

 Finding the Moth